What's Included in the 2023 ISA Global Economic and Risk Outlook

 • The Continued Impact of the War on the Global Economy

-The Economic Outlook for 2023
+The Economic Outlook for the Coming Year

 • The Economic Outlook for All Major Economies